SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-1020-3-2-load-title-decorator-on-loading-application-6621-graft-release-cd-6673.md

 ticket: MTM-59716
 version: 1020.3.2
 ---
-In certain scenarios, the title decorator was not properly loaded when an application was loaded, leading to missing or incorrect application titles.
-This issue has been resolved by ensuring the title decorator is consistently loaded whenever an application is loaded.
-Users will now see the correct application title displayed at all times.
+In some situations the application titles in the UI were not correctly displayed.
+This issue has now been resolved and users now always see the correct application title.